natalieparde/website/_includes/section__research.md

 My work on creative language has primarily focused on figurative language.
 Recently, my group has examined metaphor, idiom, and hyperbole in empathetic online communication.
 We also conducted a focused study on euphemism.
 Some publications regarding this, along with my earlier work on metaphor novelty and sarcasm in more generalized domains, include the following:
 &nbsp;
+* Gyeongeun Lee* and Natalie Parde.
+[Empathy Speaks in Metaphors: The *Empathy-Metaphor* Corpus of Figurative Language in Empathetic Text](http://www.lrec-conf.org/proceedings/lrec2026/pdf/2026.lrec2026-1.873.pdf).
+In *Proceedings of the 15th Edition of the Language Resources and Evaluation Conference (LREC 2026)*.
+Palma de Mallorca, Spain, May 11-16, 2026.
+* Gyeongeun Lee,* Zhu Wang, Sathya Ravi, and Natalie Parde.
+[From Heart to Words: Generating Empathetic Responses via Integrated Figurative Language and Semantic Context Signals](https://aclanthology.org/2025.findings-acl.231/).
+In *Findings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL Findings 2025)*.
+Vienna, Austria, July 27-August 1, 2025.
 * Gyeongeun Lee,* Christina Wong,* Meghan Guo,* and Natalie Parde.
 [Pouring Your Heart Out: Investigating the Role of Figurative Language in Online Expressions of Empathy](https://aclanthology.org/2024.acl-long.31.pdf).
 In the *Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024)*.
 Bangkok, Thailand, August 11-16, 2024.
-* Devika Tiwari* and Natalie Parde.
-[An Exploration of Linguistically-Driven and Transfer Learning Methods for Euphemism Detection](https://aclanthology.org/2022.flp-1.18/).
-In the *Proceedings of the Third Workshop on Figurative Language Processing (FigLang 2022)*.
-Abu Dhabi, United Arab Emirates, December 8, 2022.
-* Natalie Parde and Rodney D. Nielsen.
-[Exploring the Terrain of Metaphor Novelty: A Regression-based Approach for Automatically Scoring Metaphors](https://ojs.aaai.org/index.php/AAAI/article/view/11940).
-In the *Proceedings of the Thirty-Second AAAI Conference on Artificial Intelligence (AAAI 2018)*.
-New Orleans, Louisiana, February 2-7, 2018.

 &nbsp;